Social Security in 2021

 No matter your age, as long as you have a Social Security number, you can get an update on your benefits.
 But whether you received a Social Security benefits statement in the mail or you’re checking it online, you may not immediately know how to read it.

 When you enter the workforce, your earnings are tracked through your Social Security number.
-Currently, you earn one credit for every $1,410 you make in wages, either from employment or self-employment, but this amount can change from one year to the next.
+In 2021, you earn one credit for every $1,470 you make in wages per quarter, either from employment or self-employment, but this amount can change from one year to the next.
 You can earn up to four credits per year.

 Important Information to Take Away from Your Statement